AlexJReid/blog/content/posts/local-api/index.md

 - seen how the local service can be called by other mesh services to test integrations
 - made changes to the local service and seen the changes immediately without redeploying

-**What particularly impressed me was the tight feedback loop.** I was able to patch a local implementation of the `message` service into a real environment and make changes to it without redeploying.
+**What particularly impressed me was the tight _inner_ feedback loop.** I was able to patch a local implementation of the `message` service into a real environment and make changes to it without redeploying.
 I could potentially attach a debugger or REPL to the running process for even more insight into the running of my development service.

 Astute readers will have noticed I have not mentioned security, namely ACLs and certificates.
 These are an essential ingredient to ensuring that only trusted services can join the mesh.